michelcrypt4d4mus/pdfalyzer/README.md

 ## Guarantees
 Warnings will be printed if any PDF object ID between 1 and the `/Size` reported by the PDF itself could not be successfully placed in the tree.
 If you do not get any warnings then all[^2] of the inner PDF objects should be seen in the output.

-## Troubleshooting
-1. If you can't get the `pdfalyze` command to work try `python -m pdfalyzer`.
-It's an equivalent but more portable version of the same command that does not rely on your python script paths being set up in a sane way.
-1. While The Pdfalyzer has been tested on quite a few large and very complicated PDFs there are no doubt a bunch of edge cases that will trip up the code.
-If that does happen and you hit an error, please open [a GitHub issue](https://github.com/michelcrypt4d4mus/pdfalyzer/issues) with the compressed (`.zip`, `.gz`, whatever) PDF that is causing the problem attached (if possible) and I'll take a look when I can.
-I will _not_ take a look at any uncompressed PDFs due to the security risks so make sure you zip it before you ship it.

 -------------